spectrum-health-systems/Outpost31/README.md

 </div>

+# About Outpost31

-Core components and modules for the Tingen web service.
+The Outpost31 project contains the core components and modules for the [Tingen](https://github.com/spectrum-health-systems/Tingen) web service.

 ## Repository branches